4 years (MPhys)

 - Particle Physics

-- Theoretical Physics
+- Theoretical Physics.

 Project work/international opportunities

-A typical weekly timetable
+A typical week

-Short options, eg:
+Short options, for example:

-First University examinations: Four written papers; short option paper; satisfactory laboratory work
+First University examinations: four written papers; short option paper; satisfactory laboratory work

 Project and two option courses:

-Final University examinations, Part C (MPhys): Project report; Two major option papers
+Final University examinations, Part C (MPhys): project report; two major option papers